anilshivaraj/website/README.md

 ## 📧 Contact

-For any questions or feedback, please use the contact page on the website.
+For any questions or feedback, please use the contact page or reach out through GitHub.